 Car accidents in North Carolina happen suddenly, often catching the safest and most prepared drivers off guard.
-In the blink of an eye, a routine trip home from work on the busiest interstate highway near Durham, NC, can turn into a life-changing situation.
-Before you know it, you’re seriously hurt and wondering how you’ll provide for your family.
+Before you know it, you're seriously hurt and wondering how you'll provide for your family.

 Dealing with the aftermath of a car crash is a lot to handle, especially when you’re injured due to no fault of your own.
 Figuring out who will foot the bill for your medical expenses and monthly bills only adds to the stress.
 You’re left trying to answer questions like, “What happens next, now that I’m injured?”
 “Am I going to get fired because I can’t go to work?”
 “How will I pay for my hospital bills?”

-Often, auto accident victims can’t handle their responsibilities when they’re hurt or recovering in the largest hospital in Durham, NC.
+Often, auto accident victims can't handle their responsibilities when they're hurt or recovering in Carolina Reserve of Durham in Durham, NC.
 Without a personal injury attorney in Durham, NC, to advocate on their behalf, these same victims give official statements to law enforcement and insurance companies by mistake.
 As a result, many men and women hurt in car crashes accept very low settlement offers without understanding that they deserve more.

 If you or someone you love has been injured in a car wreck due to someone else’s negligence, you're probably wondering if there's a legal way to ease your suffering.
 At Nagle & Associates, our car accident attorneys in North Carolina can review the facts of your case, engage your insurance company, and help get the ball rolling on your personal injury claim so you can begin to heal and get back to a normal life.